3052/dash/internal/dash/readme.md

 21. add method to get width
 22. add method to get mimeType
 23. AdaptationSet.Role is single element not slice
-24. add Representation.String method with
+24. add Representation.String method. each value on its own line
    - AdaptationSet@lang
    - Period@id
    - Representation.GetCodecs